openactive/data-catalogs/README.md

 3) Extract the JSON-LD metadata from inside the HTML page of the Dataset Site ([example extraction library](https://www.npmjs.com/package/htmlmetaparser), [Dataset Site example](https://opendata.fusion-lifestyle.com/OpenActive/))
 4) The feed URLs are located in the `distribution` property of the JSON-LD metadata within the Dataset Site.

-Note that the JSON-LD metadata format is planned to be standardised as part of the [Dataset API Discovery specification](https://www.openactive.io/dataset-api-discovery/EditorsDraft/).
+Note that the JSON-LD metadata format, Data Catalog format, and Data Catalog Collection format are planned to be standardised as part of the [Dataset API Discovery specification](https://www.openactive.io/dataset-api-discovery/EditorsDraft/).